tkjyeung/DSI-projects/classes/week-02/1.1-lesson/readme.md

     - python-dateutil: 1.5 or higher
     - pytz: needed for time zone support

-### INSTRUCTOR PREP
-*Before this lesson, instructors will need to:*
-- Read in / Review any dataset(s) & starter/solution code
-- Generate a brief slide deck

 ### LESSON GUIDE
 | TIMING  | TYPE  | TOPIC  |